Behnam2064/PersianDateTimeWPFTools/README.md

         }
     }
 ```
-## How to change the control language?
+## ⚙️How to change the control language?
 ```
 public partial class App : Application
     {